The Lubin-Tate Theory of Configuration Spaces: I: Lie algebras and their homology

 The forgetful functor $\U^{\Lie_R}_{\Mod_R}:\Lie_R^\NN \to \Mod_R^\NN$ admits a left adjoint $\Free^{\Lie_R}_{\Mod_R}$, the free Lie algebra functor.
 The category $\Lie_R^\NN$ is equivalent to algebras for the corresponding \mbox{monad $\LAA$.} Carrying out these constructions degreewise, we obtain the category $\sLie_R^\NN$ of simplicial Lie algebras.
 It is linked to $\sMod_R^\NN$ by a (monadic) free-forgetful adjunction.
 Abusing notation, we will write $\Free^{\Lie_R}_{\Mod_R}$ and $\U^{\Lie}$ for its constituent functors, and denote the resulting monad by $\LAA$.

-\begin{lemma} If $M\in \sMod^\NN_{R}$ is levelwise free (respectively levelwise projective or levelwise flat), then $\LAA(M)$ has the same property. \end{lemma} \begin{proof} The levelwise free case reduces via extension of scalars to the case $R=\mathbb{Z}[\frac{1}{2}]$ of \cite[Prop.
+\begin{lemma} If $M\in \sMod^\NN_{R}$ is levelwise free, projective, or flat, then so is $\LAA(M)$. \end{lemma} \begin{proof} The levelwise free case reduces via extension of scalars to the case $R=\mathbb{Z}[\frac{1}{2}]$ of \cite[Prop.
 8.5.1]{Neisendorfer:AMUHT} (the standing assumption that $2\in R^\times$ is used to guarantee that our definition of Lie algebra coincides with \cite[Def.
 8.1.1]{Neisendorfer:AMUHT}).
 If $M$ is levelwise projective, then $M$ is a summand of a levelwise free simplicial module, so the same is true of $\LAA(M)$ by the levelwise free case.
 If $M$ is levelwise flat, then $M$ is a filtered colimit of levelwise finite free modules by \Cref{lem:flat filtered colimit}, so the same is true of $\LAA(M)$ by the free case since $\U_{\Mod}^{\Lie}$ preserves filtered colimits. \end{proof}

 The category $\sLie_R^\NN$ of simplicial Lie algebras carries a standard model structure:

 \begin{proposition}[Model structure on simplicial Lie algebras] The right transferred model structure along the following adjunction exists: \begin{diagram}\sMod^\NN_{R} & &\pile{\rTo^{\Free^{\Lie_R}_{\Mod_R}} \\ \lTo_{\U^{\Lie_R}_{\Mod_R}}}& &\sLie^\NN_{R} \end{diagram} Its weak equivalences and fibrations are defined on underlying simplicial modules. \end{proposition} \begin{proof} Since every object in $\sMod_R^\NN$ is fibrant and the path object of $\sMod^\NN_{R}$ lifts to $\sLie^\NN_{R}$, the claim follows from well-known existence criteria---see e.g. \cite[Thm.
 3.2, Rmk.
 3.3]{johnson2014lifting}. \end{proof}